nibeon/awesome-python/README.md

 * [Sanic](https://github.com/channelcat/sanic) - Web server that's written to go fast.
 * [Vibora](https://vibora.io/) - Fast, efficient and asynchronous Web framework inspired by Flask.
 * [Tornado](http://www.tornadoweb.org/en/latest/) - A Web framework and asynchronous networking library.
+* [Bottlepy](https://bottlepy.org) - Bottle is a fast, simple and lightweight WSGI micro web-framework for Python.
+It is distributed as a single file module and has no dependencies other than the Python Standard Library.
+* [Web.py](http://webpy.org) - web.py is a web framework for Python that is as simple as it is powerful. web.py is in the public domain; you can use it for whatever purpose with absolutely no restrictions.
+* [CherryPy](https://cherrypy.org) - A Minimalist Python Web Framework

 ## WebSocket